-With your help, we’ve spent the past several years advocating for North Carolina’s proud and strong public school system.
-We believe that free, fair, integrated, and equitable public schools are the truest route to independence and prosperity for all students and their communities.
-We believe that students in integrated schools demonstrate more tolerance and inclusionary behaviors compared to those who have less contact with students from other racial backgrounds We believe that political attacks on teachers, schools, and districts are real barriers to North Carolinians academic and economic advancement.
-We fight against this agenda because we believe in education justice.
+With your help, we’ve spent the past five years advocating for North Carolina’s public school system.
+We believe that inclusive, integrated, and equitable public schools are the truest route to independence and prosperity for all students and their communities.
+We believe that students in integrated schools demonstrate more tolerance and inclusionary behaviors compared to those who have less contact with students from other racial and ethnic backgrounds.
+We work to reduce social and economic barriers that limit our students’ academic and economic advancement.
+We believe in education justice and strive to uphold equal access to a quality and well-rounded education for all students.

-All children deserve good, free, appropriate education.
+All children deserve a high-quality appropriate public education.
 Equality of opportunity is our nation’s foundational value, and public schools are the best way for our state to ensure it for every child, regardless of race, religion, ability, income, or residence.
-Education justice is striving to achieve equal opportunity through high-quality education for every single North Carolina child.
+Education justice is striving to achieve equal opportunity through high-quality education for every student.

-The schemes undermining our public schools range from diverting public resources to unaccountable private entities to schools’ chronic underfunding that disproportionately hurts the poorest parts of our state.
+The techniques used to undermine our public schools range from diverting public resources to unaccountable private entities to schools’ chronic underfunding that disproportionately hurts the poorest parts of our state.
 They encompass disparaging teachers’ abilities by taking career protections and offering low pay, as well as denigrating districts by implying they misuse funds that have been spent properly.

-Taken together, the state’s recent economic agenda and its treatment of a school system that was once a model for the nation has been harmful for children and families.
+Taken together, the state’s recent economic agenda and its treatment of school systems that was once a model for the nation has been harmful to children and families.
 It’s also harmful to the very core of our state and national beliefs.
 A state whose leaders don’t believe in public schools as a public good, and who don’t treat them as such, cannot achieve education justice for all children.

 The central tenets of education justice are:

-5. Fully funded system of schools (resources and support staff), and
+- Fully funded system of schools (resources and support staff)

 In addition to the academic benefits of school integration, diverse schools do a better job of preparing students to live in an integrated world.
 Students who learn to work with people with a range of backgrounds are more adept with handling the complexity of difference and the challenge of the unfamiliar.